Hurricane Maria's path: Track the storm here

 Where is Maria today?

-Hurricane Maria is 105 miles east-northeast of Puerto Planta, Dominican Republic and 155 miles southeast of Grand Turk Island, according to the National Hurricane Center's 11 a.m.
-ET advisory Thursday.
+Hurricane Maria is 55 miles north of Grand Turk Island and 445 miles east-southeast of Nassau in the Bahamas, the National Hurricane Center's 11 a.m.
+ET advisory said Friday.

 HURRICANE WARNING VS. WATCH: HOW ARE THEY DIFFERENT?